This blog post has been updated on December 16, 2025 for accuracy.

 If the question has got you stumped, you’re not alone.
 Setting your rates as a freelance copywriter ain’t easy.

 For starters, there are no market standards.
-There are people that charge $20 per hour and others that charge $200.
+There are people that charge $20 per hour and others that charge $500.
 Some freelancers accept 5 cents per word, while others charge $1 (please, if you’re the former, STOP RIGHT NOW!
-Undervaluing your services is not only detrimental to YOU but to all other freelancers who want to make a decent living).
+Undervaluing your services is not only detrimental to you but to all other freelancers who want to make a decent living).

 So that begs the question: What the efff SHOULD you charge??!

-To answer that, let’s take a look at the different pricing models to consider and the things that your rate will depend on.
+To answer that, let’s first take a look at the different pricing models to consider.
+Then we’ll go over the things that your rate will depend on and how to calculate your rates.

 Freelance copywriting pricing models